stianloader/GslStarplane/README.md

     id 'java'
     id 'java-library'
     id 'maven-publish'
-    id 'gsl-starplane' version '0.1.0'
+    id 'gcmc-starplane' version '0.1.0'
 }
 ```

-However, as GslStarplane is not located in the default repositories and
+However, as GcmcStarplane is not located in the default repositories and
 depends on external projects, you also need to add a few maven repos to the
 pluginManagement block of the `settings.gradle` file.
 In full the additions
 probably look like that: